-WALKING READING CLASSES WILL BEGIN WEDNESDAY!
+WALKING READING CLASSES WILL BEGIN THE 2ND WEEK OF SCHOOL!

 One of the most exciting and challenging aspects of teaching first grade is creating a language arts program that meets the wide range of developmental abilities students bring to the classroom.
 To best meet this challenge, first graders will participate in a variety of daily literacy experiences.

 Time will be reserved daily for students to practice reading independently.
 A wide range of reading materials will be provided to practice applying reading strategies, promote fluency and build confidence as readers.
 Whole group lessons using large books, chart poems, and songs provide the opportunity for students to participate as a reader with the support of the group.
 We will use this time to demonstrate early reading strategies, build vocabulary and discuss story elements.
 The Journeys reading series will serve as our main source of materials for these lessons.

 Students will work in small groups with a teacher or specialist to practice skills appropriate for their current level of reading.
 Small groups will be selected based on student scores using the NWEA MAP test scores, teacher observations, classroom performance and student interests.
 Small groups are reformed at regular intervals throughout the school year to reflect reading progress.
 Working with leveled books our lessons will focus on decoding strategies, fluency, and comprehension.